 Transcriptomics and proteomics at the single cell resolution

 In addition to the study of specific cell types, evidence for heterogeneity in the transcriptome within cells from the same population has accelerated the development of strategies providing single cell resolution.
-The establishment of scRNA-seq and mass-cytometry techniques represent an unbiased way to characterise and identify cell subpopulations within the samples, avoiding the pre-selection of particular cell types and thus providing a global overview of cell composition and interactions in the tissue of interest.
+The establishment of single cell RNA sequencing (scRNA-seq) and mass-cytometry techniques represent an unbiased way to characterise and identify cell subpopulations within the samples, avoiding the pre-selection of particular cell types and thus providing a global overview of cell composition and interactions in the tissue of interest.

-A wide range of approaches to study single-cell transcriptomics have been developed in the last few years, including Drop-seq, SmartSeq2 and 10X Chromium amongst the most widely used (Ziegenhain2017; Picelli et al. 2014).
+A wide range of approaches to study single-cell transcriptomics have been developed in the last few years, with Drop-seq, SmartSeq2 and 10X Chromium amongst the most widely used (Ziegenhain2017; Picelli et al. 2014).
 10X Chromium technology is based on microfluidics where cells in suspension get directly encapsulated into nanoL droplets that incorporate cell and transcript barcode identifiers (see 2).
 As a result, 10X Chromium technology does not require pre-sorting of single-cells into plates and enables higher throughput than other with less manipulation and variability than other scRNA-seq methods such as SmartSeq2 (Baran-Gale and functional 2017).

 Mass cytometry represents the next generation of fluorescence based flow- cytometry analysis to interrogate expression of cell surface and intracellular molecules.
 Mass cytometry is a hybrid technique between mass spectrometry and flow cytometry, where the Abs recognising the molecular markers have been labelled with stable isotopes instead of fluorophores (Bandura et al. 2009).
 The use of isotopes enables incorporating up to fourty-five Abs to profile cellular populations and assess molecular functions.